ali-hv/AvaFarsi/README.md

 ## Installation

-First, make sure you have Python3 and pip installed.
-Then go to the program directory and run the following command in the terminall or command line:
+First, make sure you have Python3 and pip and git installed.
+Then run the following command in the terminall or command line:

 ``` bash
 git clone https://github.com/Ali-Hosseinverdi/Music-downloader.git